Transcription Software Resources

 I had at the time Windows 7 (tail end of 7 when everyone was upgrading to 10).
 It did not work as well as what I thought it would after reviewing their website and instructions.
 The concept is fantastic and I was excited.
 After a few tries, I gave up.
 I spent to much time trying to get it to work properly.
 Maybe it is better now?

-Here are a few platforms I’ve been looking at:
+Here are a few transcription platforms I’ve been considering:

 Thanks for sharing!